Aris Limassol FC: History

 Following relegation in 1993, Aris won the Second Division for the third time in the club's history.
-From 1997 until 2006, the team would be relegated to the Second Division every year, and would return to the First Division the following year.
+From 1997 until 2006, the team would alternate between the First and Second Division.
 This situation ended in the 2006–07 season, when the team managed to remain in the First Division, placing 8th.
-However, the following season Aris was relegated once more,and the trend returned.
+However, the following season Aris was relegated once more, and the trend returned.
 After 9 years of drought, Aris managed to remain in the First Division in the 2015–16 season, finishing in 10th place.
 This season, Aris was the only team which played more than 6 Cypriot players in every match.
-After three seasons in the First Division, Aris was relegated and spent another three seasons in the Second Division, before being promoted once more in the 2020-21 season.
+After three seasons in the First Division, Aris was relegated and spent another three seasons in the Second Division, before being promoted once more in the 2020–21 season.

-In Summer 2021, a new era began for Aris, with the Russian investor Vladimir Federov, who intends to transform Aris into one of the elite clubs of Cyprus.
-The following season, Aris finished fourth in the league, meaning the club had qualified for the 2022-23 UEFA Europa Conference League, the first time the club had ever qualified for European football.
-They made their European debut in the second qualifying round against Neftçi Baku, and despite a 2-0 win at home, Aris lost 3-0 in the second tie, and was eliminated.
+In Summer 2021, a new era began for Aris, with the belarusian investor Vladimir Fedorov, who intends to transform Aris into one of the elite clubs of Cyprus.
+The following season, Aris finished fourth in the league, meaning the club had qualified for the 2022–23 UEFA Europa Conference League, the first time the club had ever qualified for European football.
+They made their European debut in the second qualifying round against Neftçi Baku, and despite a 2–0 win at home, Aris lost 3–0 in the second tie, and was eliminated.

+Aris' greatest success to date came in the 2022–23 season, as the team won the Cypriot First Division for the first time in their history, earning a place in the 2023–24 Champions League qualifying rounds.
+Four of the club's players made the Team of the Season at the PASP awards, including goalkeeper Vana Alves, and the team's top goalscorer Aleksandr Kokorin, who was also voted as the most valuable player of the season.
+Aris' head coach Aleksey Shpilevsky was voted as the best coach of the season.
+In the 2023–24 season, Aris became the seventh and final Cypriot club to qualify for the group stage of a European competition as they finished fourth in Group C of the Europa League.

 Supporters

-Aris has a smaller number of fans compared to other Limassol clubs, but these are very committed to their club.
+Aris has a smaller number of fans compared to other Limassol clubs.